raiden-network/awesome-raiden/README.md

 ### 🖥️ RApps

-> RApps (Raiden Apps) are demos, hackathon submussions and projects building on/with Raiden.
+> RApps (Raiden Apps) are demos, hackathon submissions and projects building on/with Raiden.

 **Hacks and Games**
 - [Raiden Ticker](https://github.com/pisuthd/raiden-ticker) - LED matrix display controlled by ESP8266 to display messages paid for through Raiden